 When evaluating what method makes the most sense for your next building project, we encourage you to evaluate the pros and cons of both methods and speak to a reputable general contractor or construction manager for further consultation.
 The value that can be gleaned from reaching out to a commercial/industrial construction expert can prove invaluable, and can save you considerable time, energy, and money.
 We hope that this article was of value to you in your decision making process.
 For additional resources, visit our video library where we’ve compiled drone video of both types of buildings.

 With a 54-year track record comprised of over 700 commercial and industrial construction projects and 100+ years of combined experience between our management personnel, you can trust Fenton with your next building project.
-We are a family-owned General Contractor & Construction Manager located in Warren, NJ; and while integrity, quality, reliability, and safety are the foundations of our business, we believe that building a strong team relationship with our clients is the key which ensures each project’s success.
+We are a family-owned General Contractor & Construction Management Firm located in Warren, NJ; and while integrity, quality, reliability, and safety are the foundations of our business, we believe that building a strong team relationship with our clients is the key which ensures each project’s success.